 - Are there restrictions on intercity or interstate travel?
 No

 - Are commercial flights operating?
-Yes, although they are very limited.
+Yes, but very few.

 - Is public transportation operating?
 Yes

 - Masks are required on all public transit buses and in taxis